GeertJohan/go.hid/readme.md

 This project is an attempt to wrap the signal11/hidapi in go.
-At this point, development is done on linux/x64, although I'll try to keep options open to make this package cross-platform compatible (just like hidapi is).
+At this point, development is done for linux/hidraw, although I'll try to keep options open to make this package cross-platform compatible (just like hidapi is).

 **This project is not nearly finished.**